kyuupichan/electrumx/README.md

 # Instructions for running on an Ubuntu 16.04 server:

+Recommended 2GB RAM.
+Install a swap file if you don't have enough memory.
+If you find your daemon dies, you might be running out of memory.

+Install ravend and run it with -txindex just like you would with an explorer.

 # Install necessary packages

 	sudo apt-get -y install build-essential python-dev python-setuptools python-pip python-smbus